Indian Institute of Management Nagpur: Placements

 The campus recruitment process at IIM Nagpur is headed by the Career Development Services (CDS) office.
-Some recruiters include Deloitte Consulting, Amazon, ThyssenKrupp, Mu Sigma, Tata Power, DHL, Genpact, ANZ Bank, Hexaware Technologies, Tech Mahindra, Wipro Digital, TVS Motors, V Guard, Kotak Mahindra, HCL Technologies, L & T, and Sutherland Global.
+Some recruiters include Coca-Cola, Deloitte, Amazon, ThyssenKrupp, Mu Sigma, Tata Power, DHL, Genpact, ANZ Bank, Hexaware Technologies, Tech Mahindra, Wipro Digital, TVS Motors, V-Guard, Kotak Mahindra, HCL Technologies, Larsen & Toubro and Sutherland Global.

-InFED has incubated nine women entrepreneurs under the Women Startup Programme (WSP), being conducted in collaboration with NSRCEL, IIM Bangalore.
-This programme is supported by Goldman Sachs and Department of Science & Technology, Government of India.
+InFED has incubated nine women entrepreneurs under the Women Startup Programme (WSP), which is being conducted in collaboration with NSRCEL, IIM Bangalore.
+This programme is supported by Goldman Sachs and the Department of Science & Technology, Government of India.
 The women entrepreneurs, currently being incubated by IIM Nagpur, are working in different sectors such as adventure sports, astronomy education, textile design, customized pet foods, food search & discovery service, finance, health & sanitation, and civic society.
 These incubates are being provided with a monthly stipend, one-time prototyping grant, mentoring and review and multiple opportunities to network, in addition to space for setting up their offices.

-IIM Nagpur has secured the 40th rank in the Management Category of educational institutes in the NIRF rankings 2020.